 • Join us as a Board Member

-• Help with grant applications and donation request letters to Foundations and other businesses
+• Help with grant applications and donation request letters to Foundations and local businesses

 • Engage with our community and build awareness of OTCD